particify/arsnova-server/websocket/README.md

 # ARSnova WebSocket Gateway

-This service provies the WebSocket Gateway for the ARSnova ecosystem.
+This service provides the WebSocket Gateway for the ARSnova ecosystem.

 Starting it: `mvn spring-boot:run`